walaber-ent/pgrc-mod/docs/20-creating-a-track.markdown

 ✅**Rename the "sample_track" folder to the name of your track.**

 The mod system also expects that the mod "scene" (the actual godot file that contains your entire track) will also have the same name as it's folder, with a file extension of ".tscn".
+It also expects a thumbnail scene (the preview of the track shown in the track select menu in-game) with the same name as the track folder, with "_thumbnail.tscn" appended to the end.

 ✅**Rename the sample_track.tscn" file to the name of your track.**

+✅**Rename the sample_track_thumbnail.tscn file to the name of your track (keep the _thumbnail part).**

 you are now ready to start making your track!
 It's a good practice to put any new assets for your track into the same folder as your track (such as 3D models, textures, materials, scripts, etc).
 You can make sub-folders inside your track folder if you want to keep things organized.
 You can see that the sample track has 2 additional files in the track folder: